 The CSR activities shall be focused not just around the plants and offices of the Company, but also in other geographies, based on the needs of the communities.
-The key focus areas where special community development programmes would be run are:
+The key focus areas where special community development programmes would be run, are:

-- 1. Eradicating hunger, poverty and malnutrition, and sanitation and making available safe drinking water; - 2.
-Promoting education; - 3.
-Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centers and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups;
+- Eradicating hunger, poverty and malnutrition, and sanitation and making available safe drinking water; - Promoting education; 2. - Promoting gender equality, empowering women, setting up homes and hostels for women and orphans; setting up old age homes, day care centers and such other facilities for senior citizens and measures for reducing inequalities faced by socially and economically backward groups; - Ensuring sustainability, environmental ecological balance, protection of flora and fauna, animal welfare, agroforestry, conservation of

-- Ensuring environmental sustainability, ecological balance, protection of flora and fauna, animal welfare, agroforestry, conservation of natural resources and maintaining quality of soil, air and water; - 5.
-Protection of national heritage, art and culture including restoration of buildings and sites of historical importance and works of art; setting up public libraries; promotion and development of traditional art and handicrafts; - 6.
-Rural developments; - 7.
+- natural resources and maintaining quality of soil, air and water: - Protection of national heritage, art and culture including restoration of buildings and sites of historical importance and works of art; setting up public libraries; promotion and development of traditional art and handicrafts; - Rural developments; 6. - 7.
 Disaster management, including relief, rehabilitation and reconstruction activities.

-The Board has approved a Corporate Social Responsibility Policy of the Company which is available on the website of the Company i.e. www.kiriindustries.com.
-This Policy is in compliance with Section 135 of the Act, read with the applicable rules thereto.
+In compliance with Section 135 of the Act, read with the applicable rules thereto, the Board has approved a CSR Policy of the Company which is available on the website of the Company i.e. www.kiriindustries.com.

-(e) Risk Management Committee:
+Risk Management Committee: